Abandooon/AI_XmlGenerator/src/kg_builder/doc_tps_constr_parser/input/autosar_spec.md

 ARElementAtpBlueprintAtpBlueprintableAtpTypeSwComponentTypeAtpBlueprintableAtpPrototypePortPrototypeDataInterfaceNvDataInterfaceInternalBehaviorSwcInternalBehaviorAtpStructureElementIdentifiableServiceDependencySwcServiceDependencyIdentifiableServiceNeedsNvBlockNeeds+ calcRamBlockCrc  :Boolean [0..1]+ checkStaticBlockId  :Boolean [0..1]+ cyclicWritingPeriod  :TimeValue [0..1]+ nDataSets  :PositiveInteger [0..1]+ nRomBlocks  :PositiveInteger [0..1]+ ramBlockStatusControl  :RamBlockStatusControlEnum [0..1]+ readonly  :Boolean [0..1]+ reliability  :NvBlockNeedsReliabilityEnum [0..1]+ resistantToChangedSw  :Boolean [0..1]+ restoreAtStart  :Boolean [0..1]+ storeAtShutdown  :Boolean [0..1]+ storeCyclic  :Boolean [0..1]+ storeEmergency  :Boolean [0..1]+ storeImmediate  :Boolean [0..1]+ useAutoValidationAtShutDown  :Boolean [0..1]+ useCRCCompMechanism  :Boolean [0..1]+ writeOnlyOnce  :Boolean [0..1]+ writeVerification  :Boolean [0..1]+ writingFrequency  :PositiveInteger [0..1]+ writingPriority  :NvBlockNeedsWritingPriorityEnum [0..1]AtomicSwComponentTypeRoleBasedPortAssignment+ role  :Identifier«atpVariation» Tags:vh.latestBindingTime =preCompileTime«atpVariation» Tags:vh.latestBindingTime =preCompileTimeShall be typed by NvDataInterface if the data is provided by an NvBlockSwComponentType.
-In a different context the PortPrototype shall be typed by a ClientServerInterface if the data is provided by NVRAM Manager.«atpVariation,atpSplitable»+internalBehavior0..1+portPrototype1«atpVariation,atpSplitable»+serviceDependency0..*+port0..*«atpVariation,atpSplitable»«atpVariation,atpSplitable»+assignedPort0..*+serviceNeeds1Software Component Template
+In a different context the PortPrototype shall be typed by a ClientServerInterface if the data is provided by NVRAM Manager.«atpVariation,atpSplitable»+internalBehavior0..1+portPrototype1«atpVariation,atpSplitable»+serviceDependency0..*+port0..*«atpVariation,atpSplitable»«atpVariation,atpSplitable»+assignedPort0..*+serviceNeeds1
-AUTOSAR Release 4.2.2

 The recommended relationship is shown in table 11.7.
 But please note that this table does not represent a binding constraint.